 Court judgements for debt will stay on your credit reports for six years.
 Despite the negative effect, you can still focus on building your credit with other positive factors, such as making on-time payments on other loans or credit cards you may have.
 Creating a financial plan to help get yourself out of debt is a great start.

 Being financially linked to another person

 Sharing a financial account with someone who has a poor score can hurt your own score.
 Why?
 That financial tie means lenders will consider both individual’s credit ratings when evaluating one or the other for new credit.

 If your financial association with someone has ended — as a result of divorce or separation, for example — you can file what’s called a “notice of disassociation” with each credit reference agency, asking for the financial ties to be removed.

 Updates from lenders and other organisations

-Ultimately, improving your score is all about making smart choices and having the patience to see them through.
-Unfortunately, there’s no overnight fix but having a good credit score is worth the wait and the effort.
+Ultimately, working to improve your score is all about making the best choices for your situation and having the patience to see them through.
+There’s no overnight fix — but working to improve your credit is worth the time and effort.